PlusPackaging Get expert help

 The Bottom Line

-Stock packaging offers speed, flexibility, and lower upfront costs.
-Custom packaging creates a stronger brand impression and can actually save money at higher volumes.
+There’s no one-size-fits-all answer to the stock vs custom packaging question.
+Stock packaging offers speed, flexibility, and low upfront cost.
+Custom packaging builds a stronger brand impression and can actually save money at higher volumes.
+Many successful businesses begin with stock, add hybrid branding elements as they grow, then move to fully custom once volumes and product lines stabilize.